Living Streets is working with Cycling Scotland to assess the conditions for pedestrians around social housing in Scotland.

 Our reviews consider:

-The pavements on local streets are often poorly maintained, level access to carriageways (e.g. with a dropped kerb) is missing, and they are often blocked or obstructed by parked vehicles.
+The pavements on local streets are often poorly maintained, level access to carriageways (e.g. with a dropped kerb) is usually missing, and they are often blocked or obstructed by parked vehicles.
 Streets designed to prioritise pedestrians are rare.
 Even small roads are designed to prioritise vehicle flow or speed, and can be difficult or impossible for many to cross.

 Key facilities, such as any larger shops, are often located outside communities in places which aren't good to get to, and they are designed around the convenience of those driving to them.
 Larger roads connecting areas are unpleasant to walk beside.